pbhan710/deep-learning-challenge/README.md

 4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.

 5. Save and export your results to an HDF5 file.
 Name the file `AlphabetSoupCharity_Optimization.h5`.

+### Step 4: Write a Report on the Neural Network Model
+For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

+The report should contain the following:

+1. **Overview**: Explain the purpose of this analysis.

+2. **Results**: Using bulleted lists and images to support your answers, address the following questions:

+    - Data Preprocessing
+        - What variable(s) are the target(s) for your model?
+        - What variable(s) are the features for your model?
+        - What variable(s) should be removed from the input data because they are neither targets nor features?

+    - Compiling, Training, and Evaluating the Model
+        - How many neurons, layers, and activation functions did you select for your neural network model, and why?
+        - Were you able to achieve the target model performance?
+        - What steps did you take in your attempts to increase model performance?

+3. **Summary**: Summarize the overall results of the deep learning model.
+Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

+## Report
+### Overview
+The purpose of this analysis was to create a binary classifier that can help Alphabet Soup predict which applicants will be successful in their ventures if funded by Alphabet Soup.
+This analysis utilized past organizations that have received funding from Alphabet Soup over the years, with a number of features and determination of whether the funding was used effectively.

+### Results
+#### Data Preprocessing
+1. *What variable(s) are the target(s) for your model?* 'IS_SUCCESSFUL'

+2. *What variable(s) are the features for your model?* 'APPLICATION_TYPE', 'AFFILIATION', 'CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'STATUS', 'INCOME_AMT', 'SPECIAL_CONSIDERATIONS', 'ASK_AMT'

+3. *What variable(s) should be removed from the input data because they are neither targets nor features?* 'EIN', 'NAME'

+#### Compiling, Training, and Evaluating the Model
+1. *How many neurons, layers, and activation functions did you select for your neural network model, and why?*

+2. *Were you able to achieve the target model performance?*

+3. *What steps did you take in your attempts to increase model performance?*
+    - Re-binned "Other" categories for 'APPLICATION_TYPE' and 'CLASSIFICATION' features.
+    - Added additional hidden layer.
+    - Increased number of neurons in both hidden layers.

+### Summary
+Given that this is ultimately a classification problem, perhaps a different logistical model could have performed better than this deep learning model.